Emperor Norton

-Joshua Abraham Norton (February 4, 1818 – January 8, 1880) was a resident of San Francisco, California, who in 1859 declared himself "Emperor of these United States" in a proclamation that he signed "Norton I., Emperor of the United States".
-Commonly known as Emperor Norton, he took the secondary title "Protector of Mexico" in 1866.
+Joshua Abraham Norton (February 4, 1818 – January 8, 1880), commonly known as Emperor Norton, was a resident of San Francisco, California, who declared himself Emperor of the United States in 1859 and Protector of Mexico in 1866, roles that he maintained until his death in 1880.
+Norton's notable acts include proposing the construction of what opened as the San Francisco–Oakland Bay Bridge in 1936.

 Born in England and raised in South Africa, Norton left Cape Town in late 1845, sailing from Liverpool to Boston in early 1846 and eventually arriving in San Francisco in late 1849.
 After a brief period of prosperity, Norton made a business gambit in late 1852 that played out poorly, ultimately forcing him to declare bankruptcy in 1856.

+Norton proclaimed himself "Emperor of these United States" in a proclamation that he signed "Norton I., Emperor of the United States."
+He justified his reign by citing a need for political stability shortly before the American Civil War (1861-1865).
+Norton took the secondary title "Protector of Mexico" in 1866 as a sign of his opposition towards the French intervention in Mexico (1863-1867).

-Norton proclaimed himself "Emperor of these United States" in September 1859, a role he played for the rest of his life.
-Norton had no formal political power but was treated deferentially in San Francisco and elsewhere in California, and currency issued in his name was honored in some of the establishments he frequented.
+Norton had no formal political power yet acted as emperor for the rest of his life, and was treated deferentially in San Francisco and elsewhere in California.
+He issued currency in his name that was honored in some of the establishments he frequented.
+San Francisco merchants capitalized on Norton's notoriety by selling souvenirs bearing his image.
+Norton received free ferry and train passage and a variety of favors, such as help with rent and free meals, from well-placed friends and sympathizers.
 Some considered Norton to be insane or eccentric, but residents of San Francisco and the city's larger Northern California orbit enjoyed his imperial presence and took note of his frequent newspaper proclamations.
-Norton received free ferry and train passage and a variety of favors, such as help with rent and free meals, from well-placed friends and sympathizers.
-Some of the city's merchants capitalized on his notoriety by selling souvenirs bearing his image.
-He died January 8, 1880.